 self-massage techniques, intuitive movements, and guided meditations.

-Kino Mana, level 2 – a 6-day course that involves moving deeper into the Lomi Lomi Nui practice, Hawaiian shamanic bodywork called Kahi Loa, deeper understanding of Huna/Ho’omana philosophy, Ho’oponopono process, daily practice of self-massage, intuitive movements, guided meditations, and Hawaiian rituals.
+Kino Mana, level 2 – a 7-day course that involves moving deeper into the Lomi Lomi Nui practice by diving deep into the inner cosmos, and exploring inner flow, rhythm, and connections, shamanic bodywork called Kahi Loa, based on stimulating and harmonizing 7 elements, Ho’oponopono process of inner and community reconciliation, a daily practice of self-massage and intuitive movements to support your bodywork practice, guided meditations and rituals.

 Traditionally accomplishment certificate is awarded after finishing both parts of the training (level 1 and level 2).
 We decided to give the certificate of completion after each level, however, the whole training still consists of two parts, and accomplishing both of them gives the knowledge and practice necessary to become a practitioner according to this tradition.